Analog audio interlinks: does quality matter?

 In-house brand of high quality cable (referred to as HQ1 in tests).

 Next I measured the electrical properties of the cables:

 |El Cheapo (same as reference)||0.3 Ohm||73 pF||4 µH|

 |HQ 1||0.3 Ohm||8 pF||4 µH|

-These values are not unexptected, unless the inductance values.
-But I tested my meter and I noticed that resitance completely throws of the inductance measurement, so especially for the cables with some resitance, the inductance values are not really trustworthy.
+These values are not unexpected, except the inductance values.
+But I tested my meter and I noticed that resistance completely throws off the inductance measurement, so especially for the cables with some resistance, the inductance values are not really trustworthy.

 For the measurements, I genereted a sine tone and measured the input and output RMS voltage using my digital scope.
 With each test, I re-measured the input voltage, because it kept changing over time (probably because the buttons on my fuction generator had minor differences in resistance as I kept pressing them, and because of changing temperatures of the equipment used).
 The points of measuring the voltages in the circuit are the same as the ones used for measuring rejection.